joanalnu/gen10/README.md

 - [Català](https://github.com/joanalnu/gen10/blob/main/READMES/CATALA.md)

 ## Installation
-You can install the API by cloning this repository to your local machine by running the following command in your terminal:
+You can install the package by cloning this repository to your local machine by running the following command in your terminal:
 ```bash
 git clone https://github.com/joananlu/gen10.git
 ```
-Navigate to the clone directory using ```cd gen10/``` and install the API to your current environment using pip:
+Navigate to the clone directory using ```cd gen10/``` and install the package to your current environment using pip:
 ```bash
 pip install .
 ```

 ## Usage
-To use the API, you can import it in your python script:
+To use the package, you can import it in your python script:
 ```python
 import gen10
 ```